Aatresh/Flow-Analysis/README.md

 Common function scripts that used to conduct data organization & categorizations, computation of Spatial Fourier decomposition & mode reconstruction, computation of critical flow properties such as isentropic Mach no. & axis normalization with a specific lenght scale.

 ### *PIV Analysis*:
-Scripts that deal with organizing, filetering, processing & data extraction from Particle Image Velocimetry (PIV) vector data.
+Scripts that deal with data reconstruction, vector filetering, flow property extraction (such as Turbulence Kinetic Energy, Reynold's Stresses & Vorticity) from Particle Image Velocimetry (PIV) vector data.

 ### *POD Analysis*:
 Script files that deal with implementation of Proper Orthogonal Decomposition (POD) technique of spatial energy decomposition on PIV as well as Schlieren images

 ### *Schlieren Image Analysis*:
-Script files that deal with processing high-speed Schlieren images which includes spatial & temporal decomposition of images to extract frequency specific energy distribution in supersonic flows.
+Script files that deal with processing high-speed Schlieren images which includes Spatial & Temporal Fourier decomposition techniques, sequential energy integral of temporal frequency energy distribution & implementation of [Spectral Proper Orthogonal Decomposition (SPOD)](https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod) as well as Dynamic Mode Decomposition Techniques.